 Coated copper and silicon substrates are mainly used as mirrors in CO2 lasers.
 Additional materials such as molybdenum and aluminum are also available.

 One of the quality features of bending mirrors is a small scattering loss combined with a long life expectancy.
 With our special production technology we can offer the highest quality products.
 The metal mirrors are normally nickel-plated, which prevents contamination with laser gas or coolant.
-The galvanic coating increases the damage threshold up to 40 kW (cw) at a Ø of 10 mm for gold-plated copper mirrors.
+The galvanic coating increases for example the damage threshold (LIDT) up to 40 kW (cw) at a Ø of 10 mm for gold-plated copper mirrors.

 Copper Mirrors